SawyerAlston/SawyerAlston/README.md

 ### About Me:

-🎓 Studying **Computer Science** at the University of Texas San Antonio
+🎓 Studying **Computer Science** at the University of Texas at San Antonio

 🧠 Interested in **software engineering**, **ML/DL**, and **automation**